We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The company offers a wide variety of products geared toward adults and provides recommendations based on answers to an online questionnaire.

-I tried Care/of for 1 month to provide a firsthand review of Care/of, including how it works, the products it offers, and the service’s potential benefits and downsides.
+I tried Care/of for 1 month to provide a firsthand review of the service, including how it works, the products it offers, and its potential benefits and downsides.

 Care/of is a vitamin subscription company that provides personalized supplement recommendations and delivers them straight to your door.